 - Heat pan to medium.

-- Dry roast hazelnuts for 4-5 minutes until they start turning brown and releasing aromas.
+- Toast the nuts for 4-5 minutes until they start turning brown and releasing aromas.
 Remove from the pan.

-- If using fennel seeds, add them to the grinder together with salt and ground spice.
+- If using whole spices, add them to the grinder together with salt and ground spice.
 Pulse a few time to just break them.
 Transfer to the mixing bowl with nuts.

 - Add the roasted sesame seeds to the bowl and mix everything together.